On Viscosity Solutions of Hamilton-Jacobi Equations in the Wasserstein space and the Vanishing Viscosity Limit: The Wasserstein Space and the Related Subdifferential Calculus

 On the other hand, existence results for our notion of solution can be obtained more easily, since the definition of viscosity solution only needs to be tested against a smaller class of differentials.

-Moreover, the two notions can be compared by means of the comparison principle presented in \cite{BSOT}.
-In particular, one can prove that they coincide when the underlying space is the flat torus $\mathbb{T}^d$, provided that existence holds for both notions of solution.
-This equivalence follows from Proposition~\ref{prop:super}.
-For an extension of this result to the whole space $\mathbb{R}^d$, one may additionally assume that both solutions are continuous with respect to the weak convergence of measures.
-This assumption guarantees the existence of a maximum in the doubling variables argument. \end{rmk}
+Moreover, the two notions can be compared by means of the comparison principle introduced in~\cite{BSOT}.
+In particular, one can show that they coincide when the underlying space is the flat torus $\mathbb{T}^d$, provided that existence holds for both notions of solution.
+This equivalence is a direct consequence of Proposition~\ref{prop:super}.
+An extension of this result to the whole space $\mathbb{R}^d$ can be obtained by additionally assuming that both solutions satisfy a weak continuity property.
+This assumption ensures the existence of a maximum in the doubling variables argument.